-Shampoos that stop hair loss and promote hair regrowth are called ‘hair loss shampoos.’
-They usually contain DHT blockers, ketoconazole, hydrocortisone, or volumizing proteins.
+Shampoos that stop hair loss and promote hair regrowth are called hair loss shampoos.
+They usually contain DHT blockers, ketoconazole, hydrocortisonei XA steroid hormone used to treat itching, redness, and rashes caused by various skin conditions. , or volumizing proteins.

 DHT (dihydrotestosterone) is a hormone that is known to shrink hair follicles, resulting in thinning hair (1).
 Another common component used in hair loss shampoos is panthenol, which is known for its fortifying properties.

-Ingredients such as caffeine that boost blood circulation are also used in hair loss shampoos to promote hair growth.
+Ingredients such as caffeine that boost blood circulation are also used in hair loss shampoos to promote hair growth and hair restoration.

 Few examples of hair loss shampoos include Nioxin, SIMFORT Carbonic Acid Shampoo, and Ultrax Hair Surge Hair Loss Shampoo.